TanB-docwho/IntroduceMe-/README.md

   - Current Job Hunt/Interest: Values, Preferred Roles/Teams, What I look for in a company, etc
   - General Career Overview: Entry into Tech/AI, Career Goals, Why I'm the Best Choice :)

-You can even give my chatbot feedback to pass on to me!
+If you have the time, please leave your feedback with my chatbot to pass onto me!
 I look forward to hearing about your experiences and advice <3

 ## Use
 Please use this link to interact with my model!